-e amendtee, is fairly rigid and we did that for obvious reasons, so that nobody can easily tamper with the Constitution.
-If we were going to agree to the suggestion proposed by the honourable member, then basically we are introducing an element of an over-kill in the whole procedure.
-It is going to become extra rigid, and I am afraid, as I have said in my primary submission when this Assembly was convened way back in December, whilst we are for a relatively rigid constitution, we must guard against procedures which make the amendment process so rigid, to the point that the only way to bring about changes is basically to break the Constitution itself, that is not helpful, and I suspect that what we have here, really is fairly rigid in that you require a two-thirds majority of both Houses of Parliament, failing which, if you don't get a majority is one house, you require a two-thirds of the entire population.
-And on top of that we entrenched this particular clause itself, it cannot be changed for ever.
+Firstly, the Constitution as it is, including the amendment mechanism we are proposing here as a committee, is n t o ds n n e1 fairly rigid and we did that for obvious reasons, so that nobody can easily tamper with the Constitution.
+If we were going to agree to the suggestion proposed by the honourable member, then basically we are introducing an element of an over-kill in the whole procedure. going to become extra rigid, and I am afraid, as I have said in my primary submission when this Assembly was convened way back in December, whilst we are for a relatively rigid constitution, we must guard against procedures which make the amendment process so rigid, to the point that the only way to bring about changes is basically to break the Constitution itself, that is not helpful, and I suspect that what we have here, really is fairly rigid in that you require a two-thirds majority of both Houses of Parliament, failing which, if you don't get a majority i one house, you require a two-thirds of the entire popula-And on top of that we entrenched this particular clause itself, it cannot be changed for ever.